If you are stuck inside or outside your car, there are plenty of ways you can break the window. You can use a hammer, a knife, or any other material.

 That is the same principle that works when you are breaking the window with a spark plug.

 This is an absolute no. The spark plug fragments won’t shutter the glass if they aren’t sharp enough, or you throw them with little force.

 The porcelain shards are also ineffective on windshields as these windows come with a unique laminate feature that reinforces their resistance to impact.

-If you don’t have access to the spark plug, you can use any type of a sharp porcelain shard.
-This can be a broken:
+If you don’t have access to the spark plug, you can use any sharp porcelain shard.
+This can be broken:

 - Coffee mug